Monday – Friday 8:00 am – 12:00 am

 - Use of general library seating for short-term research

-Access to the library is available during normal business hours and upon presentation of a picture ID and signing in at the Security Desk in the Lobby.
-During reading and examination periods, the library is closed to all users except WCL and AU students, and patrons seeking to use Government Documents.
+Public patrons may access the library from 8:00 a.m. to 8:00 p.m. during the week and 9:00 a.m. to 5:00 p.m. on the weekends.
+Visitors must present a picture ID and sign in at the security desk in the law school lobby.
+During reading and examination periods, the library is closed to all users except WCL and AU students, faculty, and staff and patrons seeking to use government documents.

 The Pence Law Library reserves the right to modify public access to our collections and services at any time.

-WCL alumni are welcome to use the library and its collections the old-fashioned way—by stopping in during public hours.
-Reference librarians are happy to assist graduates with research at their firms and offices for legal information and to provide assistance with complicated research projects related to legislative history, regulatory issues, international and foreign law and other materials and topics.
-To contact a reference librarian, e-mail email@example.com or send an instant message to AskPenceLibrary.
+WCL alumni are welcome to use the library and its collections the old-fashioned way—by stopping in during public hours (listed above).
+Reference librarians are happy to assist graduates with research at their firms and offices to provide assistance with complicated research projects related to legislative history, regulatory issues, international and foreign law, and other topics.
+To contact a reference librarian, email firstname.lastname@example.org.